sivabalaji29/Chatbot-for-CDP/README.md

 **Streamlit:** For building an interactive chatbot interface.
 **FAISS:** For efficient similarity search in vectorized text.
 **LangChain:** For preprocessing and managing text data.
-**Azure OpenAI:** For natural language understanding and response generation.
 **BeautifulSoup:** For parsing and cleaning HTML documents.